az-digital/arizona-bootstrap/README.md

 - A release version number, Example: `2.0.19` See [the release page](https://github.com/az-digital/arizona-bootstrap/releases) for a full list of possible options.
 Remove the `v` from the version number.
-- `latest-2.x` The latest stable version of Arizona Bootstrap 2
+- `latest-2.x` The latest tagged version of Arizona Bootstrap 2
 - `latest-5.x` The latest stable version of Arizona Bootstrap 5
 - `latest` Deprecated